Roadmap

 Stage 2: Basic Editing Capabilities

-- components and resources can be added, removed, and modified
+- the values of components and resources can be modified

 -